neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

     :wq

-## 4. Uninstall/Remove LoRaWAN Stack for VAS sensors
+## 4. Uninstall/Remove LoRaWAN Stack for VAS spplications
-To Uninstall/Remove LoRaWAN Stack for VAS sensors navigate to its main repository:
+To Uninstall/Remove LoRaWAN Stack for VAS spplications navigate to its main repository:

     cd ~/LoRa_WAN-Server-Deploy